You'll have a better experience on this website using a secure, up-to-date browser. Click here for information and

 I joined the department in 2000.
 I obtained my Ph.D. in cancer research from McMaster University in Hamilton, Ontario.
 After this I did cancer research in England and worked on nerve regeneration in Montreal.
 In 1996 I moved into teaching and I taught at Crandall University in Moncton, New Brunswick before coming to Dordt in 2000.
 I am chair of the department and presently serve as program advisor for the pre-chiropractic and medical laboratory science programs.
 My academic and research interests are in molecular biology and developmental biology.
 I have also followed the creation-evolution debate for many years and teach a class in this area.

-To keep in shape, I recently resumed playing hockey and get my bike on the road when my schedule and the weather permit.
+To keep in shape, I play hockey and get my bike on the road when my schedule and the weather permit.

 Some articles I have written for In All Things: